Here are three methods for fetching a video file’s dimensions in Python:

 Execution time measurement

-The above bar chart depicts that OpenCV took 0.12s to execute, the FFprobe approach took 0.238s, and the slowest approach moviepy took 1.671s.
+The above bar chart indicates that OpenCV took 0.12 seconds to execute, the FFprobe approach took 0.238 seconds, and the slowest approach, moviepy, took 1.671 seconds.